javihernandez/cas/README.md

 #### Authenticate by a specific signer
 By adding `--signerID`, you can authenticate that your asset has been signed by a specific SignerID.
-> A SignerID is the signer public address (represented as a 40 hex characters long string prefixed with `0x`).
+> A SignerID is the signer public address or its email.

 ```
-cas authenticate --signerID 0x8f2d1422aed72df1dba90cf9a924f2f3eb3ccd87 docker://hello-world
+cas authenticate --signerID <signer-email|signer-id> docker://hello-world
 ```

-#### Authenticate by a list of signers

-If an asset you or your organization wants to trust needs to be verified against a list of signers as a prerequisite, then use the `cas authenticate` command and the following syntax:

-- Add a `--signerID` flag in front of each SignerID you want to add (eg. `--signerID 0x0...1 --signerID 0x0...2`)
-- Or set the env var `cas_SIGNERID` correctly by using a space to separate each SignerID (eg. `cas_SIGNERID=0x0...1 0x0...2`)
-> Be aware that using the `--signerID` flag will take precedence over `cas_SIGNERID`.

-The asset authentication will succeed only if the asset has been signed by at least one of the signers.

 #### Authenticate using the asset's hash